Chapter 21

 “How do you know my name?”

-Your name?
+Your: name?

-Wet brain pressed against Tippi’s snout.
+Cold brain pressed against her snout.

-What name?
+What: name?

-This abomination was redolent of ass.
+This creature was redolent of ass.

-You are a product.
+You are: a product.

 “Who are you, really?”

-I am the totality.
+I am: the totality.

 “Well then, who are y’all?”